IvannaGotsova/OnlineShop/README.md

 OnlineShop

-Overview
+Overview:
-OnlineShop offers the best quality goods for you.
+OnlineShop is an app which offers the best quality goods for you.

 To get started with our website, simply visit our site.